magma/magma/docs/readmes/lte/hil_tests.md

 Current testing workflow for HIL testing is using Spirent test center to emulate eNodeB, UE and Network host to run scale and performance tests.
 HIL is focusing on Magma AGW.
 HIL tests can be run with virtual or physical gateway.
 However, for now the automated runs are using physical [SUT-HW](https://protectli.com/vault-4-port) box.

+## Dashboard

+All test results are available to compare on [dashboard](http://automation.fbmagma.ninja/).
+Please use `username:magma` and `password:magma`.
+We can retrieve log and Grafana metrics for each run by clicking on test run result table.

 ## Lab Setup

 Spirent test emulation hardware is hosted in FB lab emulating eNODEB, UE and traffic host elements.
 Magma AGW is also hosted in same lab.
 All tests are